Billboard Music AwardsMGM Grand Garden Arena

 We Can Get You There

 It seems as if every year there is a big surprise at the Billboard Music Awards (remember Hologram Michael Jackson performing “Slave to the Rhythm” in 2014?).
-If you’d like to be among the among the fans at the show, which is held at T-Mobile Arena in Las Vegas, Paramount Business Jets can arrange a charter flight into any nearby airport, including:
+If you’d like to be among the fans at the show, which is held at MGM Grand Garden Arena in Las Vegas, Paramount Business Jets can arrange a charter flight into any nearby airport, including:

 Booking early has many advantages.
 Enter a few details below to start planning your private jet flight to the Billboard Music Awards.